orfeus-eu/documentation/docs/_build/html/_sources/adria_array_organization.rst.txt

    * - Matthew Agius
      - Department of Geosciences, University of Malta
      - Malta
+   * - Sebastiano D'Amico
+     - Department of Geosciences, University of Malta
+     - Malta
    * - Dušica Brnović
      - Sector of Seismology, Institute of Hydrometeorology and Seismology of Montenegro
      - Montenegro